An updated measurement of the Hubble constant from near-infrared observations of Type Ia supernovae: Summary and conclusions

 Our measurement is in agreement with R22 at 0.3$\sigma$, which used the same Cepheid-based distances but used optical SN Ia data in the third rung of the distance scale, and disagrees with the \cite{2020A&A...641A...6P} value at 2.3-2.4$\sigma$.
 This independent analysis confirms both that SNe Ia in the optical do not introduce any bias in the $H_0$ measurement due to systematic uncertainties introduced in their standardization, and that SNe Ia in the NIR are a powerful tool for cosmological analysis.

-Figure \ref{fig:hubbletension} shows the reference $H_0$ measurements from the \cite{2020A&A...641A...6P} and R22 as vertical strips, together with our results with SNe Ia in the NIR with the $J$ and $H$ bands, and a summary of other recent independent measurements obtained with the Tip of the Red Giant Branch (TRGB; \citealt{2021ApJ...919...16F,1929PNAS...15..168H}), type II supernovae (SNe II; \citealt{2022arXiv220308974D}), Surface Brightness Fluctuations (SBF; \citealt{2021ApJ...911...65B}), MIRAS \citep{2020ApJ...889....5H}, strong lenses (HOLiCOW; \citealt{2020MNRAS.498.1420W}), the Megamaser Cosmology Project (MCP; \citealt{2020ApJ...891L...1P}), and by the Dark Energy Survey combining clustering and weak lensing data with baryon acoustic oscillations and Big Bang nucleosynthesis \citep{2018MNRAS.480.3879A}.
+Figure \ref{fig:hubbletension} shows the reference $H_0$ measurements from the \cite{2020A&A...641A...6P} and R22 as vertical strips, together with our results with SNe Ia in the NIR with the $J$ and $H$ bands, and a summary of other recent independent measurements obtained with the Tip of the Red Giant Branch (TRGB; \citealt{2021ApJ...919...16F,2021arXiv210800007A,2023arXiv230406693S}), type II supernovae (SNe II; \citealt{2022MNRAS.514.4620D}), Surface Brightness Fluctuations (SBF; \citealt{2021ApJ...911...65B}), MIRAS \citep{2020ApJ...889....5H}, strong lenses (HOLiCOW; \citealt{2020MNRAS.498.1420W}), the Megamaser Cosmology Project (MCP; \citealt{2020ApJ...891L...1P}), and by the Dark Energy Survey combining clustering and weak lensing data with baryon acoustic oscillations and Big Bang nucleosynthesis \citep{2018MNRAS.480.3879A}.
 It can clearly be seen how the precision of our measurement is competitive compared to other probes.

 We explored the standardization of SN~Ia NIR absolute magnitudes by including a term that accounts for the light-curve width and color excess (obtained from optical+NIR SNooPy fits).
-All tests point into the direction of reducing both the dispersion of the absolute magnitudes and the intrinsic scatter when performing the $H_0$ minimization.The nuisance parameters $\alpha$ and $\beta$ that describe the relations between absolute magnitudes and light-curve parameters are much smaller but still significant (specially for $J$) compared to optical bands.
+All tests point into the direction of reducing the uncertainty in $H_0$, the dispersion of the absolute magnitudes and the intrinsic scatter when performing the $H_0$ minimization.
+The nuisance parameters $\alpha$ and $\beta$ that describe the relations between absolute magnitudes and light-curve parameters are much smaller but still significant (specially for $J$) compared to optical bands.
+Even if these corrections have little effect, they have the virtue of correcting to first order for demographic differences between the calibrator and Hubble flow samples.